Skip to main content

 Thermally conductive prepreg in MCPCB.

-However, the higher the heat transfer rate associated with the prepreg, the higher will be the cost of it.
+However, the higher the heat transfer rate associated with the prepreg, the higher the cost of it.
 The dielectric thickness also plays a role in heat transfer.
 Usually, the thickness ranges from 2 mils to 6 mils.

 PCB Material Design Guide - Cover Image